Ishan-Chinchghare/NewsJet/README.md

 - News API: The app retrieves news articles and related data from a third-party news API using API requests.

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/news-app.git`
-2. Open the project folder: `cd news-app`
-3. Open the `index.html` file in your web browser or use a local development server.

-## Demo

-You can try the live demo [here](https://your-username.github.io/news-app).

 ## Future Enhancements